From the OIB to the BFI

 Introducing the BFI

-Like the OIB, the BFI is a particularly demanding version of the French baccalaureat, which offers multiple pathways to expand their international exposure and linguistic skills.
+The BFI is a particularly demanding version of the French baccalaureat, enabling students to expand their international exposure and linguistic skills.
 In addition to the full French national curriculum, students at the Lycée International take eight additional hours of classes in the language of their section, taught at native level.
-The current OIB subjects, English Language and Literature (ACL) and History and Geography (DNL), will now be complemented by a new course called Connaissance du Monde (CdM), or Contemporary US Society.
+Subjects include English Language and Literature (ACL), History and Geography (DNL), and Connaissance du Monde (CdM), or Contemporary US Society.

 Subjects taught by the American Section are indicated in blue in the pie chart below:

-The BFI significantly increases the importance of the international sections in our students’ academic trajectory, with final exam coefficents that comprise 41% of the total, as opposed to the present 26%.
+American Section BFI exam coefficents comprise 41% of the total baccalaureat score.
 Spoken communication skills are emphasized, with students preparing a “capstone” oral presention for an individual research project in addition to the existing oral examinations in Language/Literature and History/Geography and the Grand Oral.

-The introduction of the Contemporary US Society(CdM) module will invite students to conduct in-depth research on a current issue of global importance within a US context.
-Similar to the IB Extended Essay, this project will allow students to explore a topic of personal interest, demonstrate initiative and develop autonomy.
-The collaboration with a US-based contact will give students direct insight into a facet of American society and build professional skills.
-The research project will also provide valuable preparation for their future university studies and careers.
+Note that the Contemporary US Society(CdM) module invites students to conduct in-depth research on a current issue of global importance within a US context.
+Similar to the IB Extended Essay, this project allows students to explore a topic of personal interest, demonstrate initiative and develop autonomy.
+The collaboration with a US-based contact gives students direct insight into a facet of American society and build professional skills.
+The research project also provides valuable preparation for their future university studies and careers.